guingois/effilab-bonita/README.md

 # Todo

+- Do not use /bonita as a base URL.
 - Remove Kartograph dependency and return plain hashes. (to be debated)
 - Real life tests
 - Cover more endpoints